 How to set up Framer analytics, session replay, and more

-Framer is a popular no-code site builder that makes it easy to design a high-quality site.
+Framer is a popular no-code site builder that makes it easy to design a stylish website.

-To maximize the effectiveness of your Framer site, you need analytics to see how users are using it.
+To understand user behavior and site performance, you need analytics.
 Data like pageviews, button clicks, and session replays are critical to improving your site.

-This tutorial shows you how to set up PostHog on your Framer site for capturing events, session replays, and implementing feature flags.
+This tutorial shows you how to set up PostHog on your Framer site to capture events, record sessions, track conversions, set up feature flags, and more.

 Adding PostHog to your Framer site